-As I grown, my Disney side has evolved becoming the best it had ever been when I became a mother.
-See as magical as Disneyland was when I was a little girl seeing it through the eyes of my children has been the most wonderful experience.
-Today Disneyland is even better than I remember it.
+As I’ve grown, my Disney side has also evolved — becoming the best it had ever been when I became a mother.
+See, as magical as Disneyland was when I was a little girl, seeing it through the eyes of my children has been the most wonderful experience.
+Today, Disneyland is even better than I remember it.

 This past trip was my most favorite trip since Lola was born.
-We had been a couple times before but this was our first time going with just the four of us.
-Here are a few (iphone) photos from our latest adventure at Disneyland and California Adventure plus a few tips
+We had been a couple times before, but this was our first time going with just the four of us.
+Here are a few photos from our latest adventure at Disneyland and California Adventure, plus a few tips.

 Adventures with Lola Back at the Happiest Place on Earth

 Click through for photos from Lola’s most recent trip to Disneyland and California Adventure!

 Were here!
 But first — breakfast.
 Even waiting in line to order breakfast was exciting.
 Clearly Lola could tell our day was going to be a special day.
 (Tip: If you’re anything like me you become very cranky when you haven’t eaten.
 As tempting as it is to get to those rides and attractions before the park gets crowded remember that self care still rules, even at Disneyland.
 So in the midst of feeding your little one make sure you eat and drink too!)

 Time for a show

 This was Lola’s second time seeing the Disney Junior Live on Stage show and she loved it!
 One of my fondest memories was watching her call out to princess Sophia as if they were longtime friends — “Fia.
 Fia!”
 (Tip: Consider starting your day with a show.
 After eating this was the first thing we did.
 The show was less crowded than when we went to a later show which meant we were able to sit comfortably and easily see the performance.)

 Leaving the show with some goodies in tow.